wp-plugins/easy-appointments/readme.txt

 12. Admin panel - Report - Time table overview

 == Changelog ==

+= 1.7.0 =
+* New option for subject of email admin notification
+* New option for "Send form" email notifications
+* Unistall script.
+Now after uninstall database tables of plugin will be removed
+* Bug fix for extended time for appointment after editing in admin panel

+= 1.6.0 =
+* Fix issue with activating the plugin and error output
+* UTF8 email encoding
+* Option for turning of Location/Services/Worker by setting dummy records.
+Set name that starts with underscore (for example :*_dummy*).

+= 1.5.2 =
+* Compatibility mode for hostings that are blocking PUT and DELETE methods

+= 1.5.1 =
+* Fix bug with sending email notification
+* Fix bug with filtering appointments in Admin panel
+* New options for worker, before free slots are calculated only for current service type.
+Now you can calculate free slots for all services for that worker

+= 1.5.0 =
+* Custom form fields
+* Fix bug with new year and date selection in calendar
+* Fix issue with wrong time after creating appointment in admin panel

+= 1.4.1 =
+* Fix bug with status change and email notification in admin panel

 = 1.4.0 =
 * Calendar in bootstrap form now shows the free days and days with out free slots